-- Pay \$10,000 (paid) to the Optionor within five days of all applicable approvals; - Pay \$100,000 (paid subsequently) to the Optionor prior to the date that is six months after the date of signing the Silver Peak Agreement; and - Pay \$150,000 to the Optionor prior to the date that is twelve months after the date of signing the Silver Peak Agreement.
+- Pay \$10,000 (paid) to the Optionor within five days of all applicable approvals; - Pay \$100,000 (paid) to the Optionor prior to the date that is six months after the date of signing the Silver Peak Agreement; and - Pay \$150,000 (paid) to the Optionor prior to the date that is twelve months after the date of signing the Silver Peak Agreement.

-Marathon North Palladium Property (Ontario, Canada) - Staking
+Marathon North Palladium-Platinum Property (Ontario, Canada) - Staking

 In January 2020, the Company acquired a 100% interest in the Marathon North Palladium Property, Northern Ontario, for staking costs of \$15,700.
-This new project encompasses approximately 16,500 acres.